 An activity that bearded dragons love to do every day is basking under a heat lamp or in natural sunlight.

-5. Fluffing The Beard
+5. Fluffing the Beard

 6. Hissing, Flattening, Inflation, Tilting

-That makes him look and sound bigger.
+That makes them look and sound bigger.

 7. Bowing